modelsocket/typescript-sdk/README.md

 ### Forking a Sequence

 Forking allows you to create a new sequence that inherits the context of an existing one.
-This is useful for exploring different conversational paths without affecting the original sequence.
+This is useful for exploring different conversational paths without affecting the original sequence or efficiently parallelizing work that utilizies a common context window.

 ```typescript
 // Create a fork